SwiftGen/SwiftGen/Documentation/Articles/Customize-loading-of-resources.md

-# Customise loading of resources
+# Customize loading of resources

 By default, the built-in templates provided by SwiftGen will load resources from the same bundle as where the generated code is located at:
 - If your generated code is in the main app, it will load resources from the `main` bundle.